Welcome to our new website!

 2. Be Honest With Your Doctor

-When discussing past or current kratom use, it is essential to be open with your doctor or mental health practitioner.
+When discussing past or current kratom use, it is essential to be open with your doctor or Behavioral Health practitioner.
 The more information you provide, the better equipped they are to adequately evaluate and diagnose any underlying issues contributing to physical, mental, or emotional distress.

 As uncomfortable as it may seem, being forthright and honest helps ensure you obtain the best possible care, allowing them to create an individualized treatment plan to achieve better health outcomes.